aceliwang/potatopsych/Practice - Psych Scene.md

 > Describe your assessment with respect to establishing the diagnosis?

 - Differentials include delirium, early signs of neurocognitive disorder and/or previous underlying psychiatric disorder
+- Calm and clear approach with open body language
+- Documentation review and collateral from daughter and GP
+- History of presenting complaint
+  - Clarify nature of doing the odd things: risky, bizarre, regression
+  - Clarify inappropriate things to grandchildren whether sexual in nature or bizarre content
+  - Duration and onset of symptoms
+  - Associated neurological changes
+  - Stepwise vs subacute progression in changes in systems
+  - Medical history associated with dementia
+  - Changes in personality: coarsening vs otherwise
+  - Screen for psychotic and affective disturbances
+- History
+  - Psychiatric: previous psychosis
+  - Medical: cardiovascular risk factors etc.
+  - Medications: recent changes, psychotropics
+  - Drug and alcohol usage
+  - Family Hx of neurodegenerative illness
+  - Forensic Hx: previous risk
+  - Psychosocial Hx: ADLs, supports
+- Examination
+  - Mental state
+  - Physical exam
+  - Cognitive
+  - Capacity assessment
+- Investigations
+  - Neuroimaging
+  - Bloods
+- Risk assessmnet
+  - Risk of vulnerability, exploitation
+  - Risk of aggression
+  - Risk to children
+- Collateral information
+- **Evidence of delirium**

+## Genetic Testing - Principles

+You diagnose him with Alzheimer's dementia.
+His daughter tells you that she has read that dementia can be hereditary and wants to know if her family should be tested.

+> What issues would you discuss?

+- Therapeutic alliance
+- Psychoeducation
+- Risk vs benefit analysis
+- Ethics
+  - Confidentiality
+  - Effects extending to others